dwhitlockii/Charon/charon/doc/web_ui.md

 ## Overview

 The Web UI module in Charon provides a user-friendly interface to manage the firewall through a web browser.
-It includes a dashboard for monitoring status, managing rules, viewing logs, and configuring various aspects of the firewall.
+It includes a modern dashboard for monitoring status, managing rules, viewing logs, and configuring various aspects of the firewall.

 ## Key Components